Call (0115) 931 51 71 to talk to us about your situation

 Read More ...

-Trevor initially came to see us in 2012 following a diagnosis of pleural plaques.
-Although he had no symptoms and appeared healthy, the diagnosis indicated scarring of the lungs.
+Our client, Trevor, received a diagnosis of Pleural Plaques in 2012 and asked if we could help with his industrial disease claim.
 Barratts had been recommended to him by his respiratory physician who suggested he should investigate a claim for compensation.
-Trevor had a history of working with […]
+Trevor had a history of working with asbestos throughout his working life as a […]

 Read More ...